kkhanhluu/weather-api/README.md

 - Run `yarn add` to install dependencies
 - Run `yarn start` to start the server or `yarn run start:dev` for live reloading

-When the server starts at the first time, it can take few minutes because of the `seeding database script`.
+When the server starts at the first time, it can take few minutes because of the [seeding database script](https://github.com/kkhanhluu/weather-api/blob/main/src/utils/seedDb/index.ts).

 ## Testing the server